cuemacro/finmarketpy/README.md

 At present the latest open source version of PyThalesians offers:
 * Seamless historic data downloading from Bloomberg (requires licence), Yahoo, Quandl, Dukascopy and other market data sources
 * Produces beautiful line plots with PyThalesians wrapper (via Matplotlib) and a simple wrapper for Bokeh
+* Basic seasonality analysis of markets
+* Calculates some technical indicators and gives trading signals based on these
 * Helper functions built on top of Pandas
 * Automatic tweeting of charts
 * And much more!
-* Please bear in mind at present PyThalesians currently a highly experimental alpha project and isn't yet fully documented
+* Please bear in mind at present PyThalesians is currently a highly experimental alpha project and isn't yet fully documented
 * Uses Apache 2.0 licence